 Linux distributions for DevOps

-Big companies often stick with well-known, established distributions.
-This can be for a few reasons, but most often it’s because they want support, and because the applications they want to run are certified to run only on these distros.
+Big companies often stick with well-known, established Linux distributions, usually because they want support, and because the applications they want to run are certified to run only on these distros.

 Here are the most common distributions that you might use if you’re working in DevOps, in a corporate environment.